Service to Others

 Curriculum in Service

-Our school’s value of service to others is woven throughout all aspects of the Full-time and Evening MBA Programs.
+Our school’s value of service to others is woven throughout all aspects of the MBA Programs.
 Beginning with MBA Orientation, you will participate in Service Day – an initiative to conduct volunteer projects in our local community.
 Our coursework further reinforces principles of service and ethics through classes like Consulting Clinic – where you are matched with consulting projects at local small businesses and nonprofits – and Principled Leadership in Business and Society.

-MBA Volunteers, Net Impact, and other student organizations coordinate opportunities for you to become involved with the local and global community.
+Clubs: MBA Volunteers, Net Impact, and other student organizations coordinate opportunities for you to become involved with the local and global community.
 From serving as a Board Fellow with local nonprofits to raising money for the international justice mission, you’ll have the opportunity to make an impact.